Calendar for Applying to Medical School - for Swarthmore Juniors, Seniors, and Alums

 By May 15, if you have received multiple acceptances, you must choose the one you prefer and withdraw from the others.
 However, you may remain on wait lists of other schools until you begin orientation at the school where you've been accepted.

-Enter medical school!
+Welcome to medical school!